Optimal Consumption-Investment with Epstein-Zin Utility under Leverage Constraint: Dynamic programming principle

 \subsection{Dynamic programming principle}

 In this subsection, we develop the dynamic programming principle (DPP), Proposition \ref{pro: dpp}, within our framework.
+From this subsection onward, we will focus on analyzing the case where $0<R<1$; for the case where $R>1$, the detailed discussion can be found in Remark \ref{rem:r>1}, Remark \ref{rem:r>1 uni}, and the Appendix D.

 The approach is as follows.
 First, we establish a relationship between Epstein–Zin utility and an infinite-horizon BSDE.
 Next, we use the BSDE to define a family of backward semigroups.
-Finally, we formulate the dynamic programming principle in the case where the consumption process is truncated.
+Finally, we formulate the DPP in the case where the consumption process is truncated.
 This truncation is an essential step in handling the non-Lipschitz nature of the aggregator.

 We now establish the relationship between utility function $V$ and the following infinite horizon BSDE: